Despite favorite tag, Deontay Wilder not taking Tyson Fury for granted

 Fury presents quite a different puzzle for Wilder to solve, whilst the WBC ruler will switch his persona once the first bell rings.

 “I’m training for a certain type of mission.
-As a fighter I have to have the mindset that I must be ready for anything.
-Then, once it’s time for the bell to ring, I become ‘The Bronze Bomber’.
+As a fighter, I have to have the mindset that I must be ready for anything.
+Then, once it’s time for the bell to ring, I become ‘The Bronze Bomber.

-“Fury has height just like me and he also brings an awkward style like myself.
+“Fury has height just like me, and he also brings an awkward style like myself.
 He’s rangy, mobile and he believes he’s the best in the world.
 You’ll get two giants who are athletic and move around the ring like no one else in this sport.”

 With Fury spending 30 months out of action before returning against two lower-key opponents, it will be tough for Wilder to gauge what kind of challenge stands in front of him until they eventually begin trading blows.

 “I don’t watch too much film or study guys past getting their style down and seeing how they use their styles.
-My trainers watch film and use that knowledge to give me advice throughout the fight,” he said.
+My trainers watch a film and use that knowledge to give me advice throughout the fight,” he said.